bcatubig/data-structures/linked-lists/README.md

 ### Pros

+- Great for reading all items at once
+- Can be anywhere in memory
 - Like a list, but can be dynamic
 - Saves memory by only allocation memory for N items.
 A standard array requires you to define ahead of time how many elements you need.
 - Can live anywhere in memory.
 Normal arrays require blocks of contiguous memory while a linked list does not.